eslint/eslint/README.md

 Prerequisites: [Node.js](https://nodejs.org/) (`^8.10.0`, `^10.13.0`, or `>=11.10.1`), npm version 3+.

-There are two ways to install ESLint: globally and locally.

-### Local Installation and Usage

-If you want to include ESLint as part of your project's build system, we recommend installing it locally.
-You can do so using npm:
+You can install ESLint using npm:

 ```
 $ npm install eslint --save-dev